mkner/basic-pid/docs/examples.rst

 that has passed between consecutive calls is determined by the program that is using the controller.
 This is the timestep.
 It is up to the calling program to decide how to interpret and utilize the results.
-Normally this timestep interval would be synced to the sampling frequency or rate of the device.
+Normally this timestep interval would be synced to, for instance, the sampling frequency of a device sensor or a required control signal update rate for a process device or both.

 Having this mode built into the controller makes it lot easier to concentrate on tuning the gains of the PID controller and using it to regulate a device and its applications for tracking, stability and robustness instead of getting bogged down the intricacies of its mathematical derivations and implementation in code.
+If more specific fine-tuning is needed to the timestep iteration process then the iterate mode can be used

 In the following example, the process output is a constant fixed value that